mosaicml/llm-foundry/examples/llm/mcloud/README.md

 mcli run -f mcli-1b.yaml --cluster CLUSTER --gpus GPUS --name NAME --follow
 ```

-All the details of multi-gpu and multi-node orchestration are handled automatically by MosaicML Cloud.
+All the details of multi-gpu and multi-node orchestration are handled automatically by MosaicML platform.
 Try it out yourself!

 ## Using the MosaicML Python SDK to launch runs
-You can also use the [Python SDK](https://mcli.docs.mosaicml.com/en/stable/python/hello_world.html) to launch MosaicML Cloud jobs.
+You can also use the [Python SDK](https://mcli.docs.mosaicml.com/en/stable/python/hello_world.html) to launch MosaicML platform jobs.
 This can be used to programatically sweep hyperparameters or orchestrate training runs within a larger pipeline.